 See also: Levels

 Filters in Acorn are non-destructive by default, meaning they do not permanently alter your image.
 To change the value of a filter later, just return to the filters window by double clicking the 'fx' next to your layer in the layers list.
 Your filters will save with your image for later editing if you choose the .acorn file format.
-If you wish to make a filter effect permanent, or destructive, select 'Flatten' in the filters window.
+If you wish to make a filter effect permanent, or destructive, click the 'Flatten' button located at the top of the filters window.
 Once you have flattened a filter, you will no longer have the ability to modify it and the 'fx' will disappear from that layer in the layers list.